 10.Lukewarm reviews from five years ago in the window

 Okay, so we understand you’re happy that the New York Times even knows you exist.
 Or at least, that they knew seven years ago.
 But if you haven’t received a significantly better review since, most likely your restaurant is worse today than it was back then.
 And since the review wasn’t even that great in the first place, well…

-Kalle Bergman is the Founder of Honest Cooking.
+Kalle Bergman is the Founder of Honest Cooking Media.
 He has a lifelong obsession with simple and honest food, and he spreads the gospel wherever he can.
 His writing has been featured regularly in Gourmet, Los Angeles Times, Serious Eats and The Huffington Post.